Kingdom of Italy: Colonialism

 Francesco Crispi promoted the Italian colonialism in Africa in the late 19th century.

+Italian Empire at greatest extent in 1942-43.

 In the late 19th and early 20th century, Italy emulated the Great Powers in acquiring colonies, especially in the scramble to take control of Africa that took place in the 1870s.
 Italy was weak in military and economic resources compared to Britain, France and Germany.
 Still, it proved difficult due to popular resistance.
 It was unprofitable due to high military costs and the lesser economic value of spheres of influence remaining when Italy began to colonize.
 Britain was eager to block French influence and assisted Italy in gaining territory of the Red Sea.

 Several colonial projects were undertaken by the government.
 These were done to gain the support of Italian nationalists and imperialists, who wanted to rebuild a Roman Empire.
 Italy had already large settlements in Alexandria, Cairo and Tunis.
 Italy first attempted to gain colonies through negotiations with other world powers to make colonial concessions, but these negotiations failed.
 Italy also sent missionaries to uncolonized lands to investigate the potential for Italian colonization.
 The most promising and realistic of these were parts of Africa.
 Italian missionaries had already established a foothold at Massawa (in present-day Eritrea) in the 1830s and had entered deep into the Ethiopian Empire.

 Members of the Ferrovieri Engineer Regiment during the construction of the rails to connect Massawa to Saati in Italian Eritrea, 1886.